sethadam1/ViewFish/README.md

-# Small Axe Templating
+# ViewFish Templating

-Small Axe Templating is a simple PHP templating library that is designed to be extremely simple to use.
-There are three steps to using a Small Axe template.
+ViewFish Templating is a simple PHP templating library that is designed to be extremely simple to use.
+There are three steps to using a ViewFish template.

 First, you instantiate the object and pass it the path to templates.

-*$t = new Smallaxe\smallaxe_template();*
+*$t = new ViewFish\viewfish_template();*

 Next, you load your template of choice: